danielgroves/danielgroves.net/development/_posts/2011-02-04-flash-game-backend-processing.md

 published: true
 title: "Flash Game: Backend Processing"
 excerpt: How the PHP script worked in able to allow the flash game to communicate with an external high-scores database.
+permalink: /notebook/2011/02/flash-game-backend-processing

 date: 2011-02-04 21:49:34.000000000 +00:00
 ---